MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces: Implementation

 When considering MBE-FCI as a replacement for the standard CASCI solver in CASSCF, rapid MBE convergence is crucial, not merely for the accuracy of the desired property, but also for the convergence of the CASSCF optimization itself.
 Past investigations of MBE-FCI treatments of correlation energies have convincingly demonstrated how spatially localized orbitals accelerate convergence throughout an MBE, even for compact systems.\cite{Eriksen2019} For this reason, and due to the inherent variance on active-active MO rotations, we opt for localizing MOs within the active space based on a standard Pipek-Mezey localization procedure prior to initiating the CASSCF optimization.\cite{Pipek1989} Due to the fact that a single determinant occupied according to the Aufbau principle is generally used as the reference wave function in MBE-FCI, doubly occupied, singly occupied, and virtual subspaces are localized separately.\\

-There are two possible targets when seeking to approximate the CASSCF orbital gradient in an MBE-based framework: 1- and 2-body RDMs as well as the generalized Fock matrix (cf. Eqs. \ref{gf_eqs}).
-The definitions of increments for both these quantities will necessitate that the active space is further divided into occupied, active, and virtual spaces with respect to the increment active space, for which we will introduce the notation $\{i', j', k', \ldots\}$, $\{u', v', w', \ldots\}$, and $\{a', b', c', \ldots\}$, respectively.
+The increments needed to construct the MBE contribution at a given order are obtained by performing CASCI calculations involving the increment orbitals and subtracting increments at earlier orders such that only the mutual contribution of the increment orbitals remains.
+There are two options when seeking to approximate the CASSCF orbital gradient in an MBE-based framework: targeting the 1- and 2-body RDMs or targeting the generalized Fock matrix (cf. Eqs. \ref{gf_eqs}).
+The definitions of increments for these quantities will necessitate that the active space is further divided into occupied, active, and virtual spaces with respect to the increment active space, for which we will introduce the notation $\{i', j', k', \ldots\}$, $\{u', v', w', \ldots\}$, and $\{a', b', c', \ldots\}$, respectively.
 On par with standard MBE-FCI, the 1- and 2-RDMs,

 may be calculated by summing reference (ref) and correlation (corr) contributions, the latter of which are expanded in terms of recursive increments: